In-situ spontaneous emission control of MoSe$_2$-WSe$_2$ interlayer excitons with near-unity quantum yield: Results

-To provide a deeper understanding, we calculated the dynamics of a radiative dipole in our confined Tamm-plasmon structure using finite-difference in time-domain simulations (FDTD solutions, Lumerical).
-The cavity is modeled from experimentally determined values for the DBR as well as the concave top mirror, see section \textit{Sample structure and experimental setups}.
+To provide a deeper understanding, we calculated the dynamics of a radiative dipole in our confined Tamm-plasmon structure using FDTD simulations.
+The cavity is modeled according to the experimentally determined values for the DBR as well as the concave top mirror.
 A linearly polarized dipole emitter is placed on top of the DBR and centered with respect to the top mirror.
-The dipole is surrounded by the heterobilayer which is approximated by two 2 nm thick dielectric slabs.
-The refractive indices are taken for the wavelength of the observed mode.
+The dipole is surrounded by the heterobilayer which is approximated by two dielectric slabs.
 Symmetric and anti-symmetric boundary conditions are applied to reduce the computational effort.
 Thus, only the anti-symmetric modes with respect to the dipole axis can be excited.
 The wavelength dependent Purcell factor is retrieved from the power emitted by the dipole into the cavity.

-From our calculations, we can verify the observed modest acceleration of the spontaneous emission with a Purcell-factor of only 1, while for the the off-resonance spectral range it drops to a value as low as 0.46.
-We emphasize that both cases are consistent with the experimental results.
-The resonant case has an almost identical fitted $\tau_1$ as the free-space radiative lifetime we assumed in the "Drexhage experiments" described in the above section.
-For the off-resonance situations, the experimentally observed inhibition is even slightly stronger than the expectation from the numerical model.
+From the results of our calculation shown in the inset of Fig. \ref{figure 4}b, we can verify the observed modest acceleration of the spontaneous emission with a Purcell factor of only 1, while for the off-resonance spectral range it drops to a nearly constant value as low as 0.46, yielding the experimentally observed inhibition effect.